lndecastro/Teaching_with_AI/TaLwAI/Module2_PedagogicalPlanning.md

 > **Note:** All prompts that you use from this module onwards should be made within your AI Workspace, because this will ensure that you build upon the project you created and all developments are consistent with the instructions provided and knowledge base uploaded.

+> **Pedagogical Note:**
+> At the planning stage, instructors should consider the **Progressive Integration** principle introduced in Module 0.
+Early stages of a course may limit AI assistance to ensure conceptual understanding before students begin using AI as a support tool.

 ## Learning Objectives
 After completing this module, participants will be able to: